New Zealand 1990 Commission: Aims

 The Wellington office also had responsibility for advertising and communications for the New Zealand 1990 Commission.
 This included the coverage of events such as Queen Elizabeth II attending the 1990 celebrations at Waitangi, and television campaigns covering other celebratory events.
 The events began on New Year's Day 1990 with televised coverage of a dawn ceremony of a waka welcomed into Gisborne accompanied by song from Kiri te Kanawa.
 In February the successful launch was followed by the disastrous Sesqui 1990 fair in Wellington that shut down after just two weeks due to a lack of attendance with debts exceeding NZ$6.4 million.

+Legacy

 The impact of the 1990 celebrations mostly were not lasting.
 However the first volume of the Dictionary of New Zealand Biography was launched (despite not initially being planned as a 1990 commemoration project) and an oral history project was started after a financial contribution from the Australian government.
 The New Zealand Sports Hall of Fame proved so popular however that it was made permanent.
 Initially based in Wellington it has been in Dunedin since 1999 and still uses the 1990 Commission logo in its branding.

+Commission members

+The members of the New Zealand 1990 Commission were: